p4arth/FacebookProphetCovidPrediction/README.md

 # FacebookProphetCovidPrediction
-## Used multiregressor Facebook Prophet for times series prediction of Coronavirus Cases
+## Used multiregressive Facebook Prophet for times series prediction of Coronavirus Cases